Name: Julie Leibrich

 - Who is your favourite author/children’s author?

 - Favourite poet?
 Oh, so many.
-Emily Dickinson, John Donne, William Shakespeare, Pablo Neruda, Tony Harrison, Favourite novelist?
-Gabriel Garcia Marquez.
+Emily Dickinsonopens a new window, John Donne, William Shakespeareopens a new window, Pablo Nerudaopens a new window, Tony Harrisonopens a new window, Favourite novelist?
+Gabriel Garcia Marquezopens a new window.
 Favourite children’s author?
-Roald Dahl.
+Roald Dahlopens a new window.

 - Why did you want to be a writer?